 This strategic approach has many other advantages over fold and arm pit incisions.
 It avoids major sensory nerves and completely avoids creating numbness in the breast after surgery, it allows for better implant positioning creating more natural looking cleavage without asymmetry.
-And allows for better inspection of the entire breast gland for tumors during the procedure.
+It also allows for better inspection of the entire breast gland for tumors during the procedure.
 Breast biopsies and adjustment of saline implant volume may also be performed without removal of existing implants.
 And finally, after 30 years of areola implant surgery for breast augmentation for countless young patients, not one mother has experienced any difficulty with breast feeding.

 It is worth noting that Dr. Obi’s documented experience and patient success rates with areola implant surgery is in contrast to reports on the Internet and in the American media about this type of incision mainly because of the few plastic surgeons who are skilled at or are willing to invest the time in surgery required to insert implants through this more complex approach.
 The high use of fold incisions among plastic surgeons appears to suggest that surgeons are more interested in quicker operations with less complexity, and reduced operating cost for their center.

 After the implants have been properly placed and Dr. Obi begins to close the aerola incision, he does so with deep internal dissolving sutures and medicated scar tape which allows the incision to heal to a barely visible hairline scar at the edge of the aerola, with no suture “tracks”.
 If the patient wishes, Dr. Obi can completely eliminate the hairline scar with a fractional pulse light laser that breaks down scar tissue and triggers new tissue to form in its place, thereby eliminating any trace of breast augmentation surgery.